Gender identity, puberty and sex

 Top facts for puberty for young people

-What is puberty and what’s normal ? more advice for children and young people from Brook charity
+What is puberty and what’s normal? more advice for children and young people from Brook charity

 Early or delayed puberty (NHS)

-Taking to children about sexuality, safety and relationships.Sensible advice and guidance from the NSPCC
+Talking to children about sexuality, safety and relationships.Sensible advice and guidance from the NSPCC

 What’s normal sexual behaviour in children?
 (NSPCC)